raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Design your own Backdrop and sprite costumes
+title: Design your own **scenery** sprites

 ---

 The Backdrop is the very back of your scene - it might be a skyline, a street, a forest or a bedroom wall - whatever suits your project best.

-Below is an example of a blue **Backdrop** with hills as sprite costumes.
+Below is an example of a blue **backdrop** with hills as sprite costumes.
 You can use the example to create the Backdrop and objects you require in your scenery.

 To create a sky blue backdrop go to **Backdrops** and select **Paint**.